Guillermo Barros Schelotto receives his MVP award at the 2008 MLS Cup. (Wade Jackson/YCJ Photo)

 It’s easy for fans to forget that Paul Caligiuri did not only score big goals against Trinidad & Tobago in World Cup qualifying.
 He pulled off a key one against the MetroStars in Game 1 of the 2001 first-round series.
 After Rodrigo Faria put in a Adolfo Valencia past to give the visitors a 29th-minute league, Caligiuri converted an Adam Frye has in the 63rd minute.

-Eight minutes into the first leg of the Eastern Conference semifinal series, gormer Red Bulls forward Jozy Altidore fired a cross from the right side that goalkeeper Robles sprawled to knock away.
+Eight minutes into the first leg of the Eastern Conference semifinal series, former Red Bulls forward Jozy Altidore fired a cross from the right side that goalkeeper Robles sprawled to knock away.
 The ball went to Vazquez, who drilled a 15-yard shot into the lower right corner to give the visitors a 1-0 lead.
-Depending on how the second leg fares, this could move on the list.

 Kamara did it to the Red Bulls twice in the first-leg encounter, setting up Meram’s goal and tapping in a Robles save of a Cedrick Mabwati shot in the 85th minute, which might have sealed the Red Bulls’ fate for the series.
 Like Meram’s listing, this could move up if the Red Bulls are eliminated Sunday.
 Mabwati beat second-half sub Gonzalo Veron, Matt Miazga and Dax McCarty before sending in a right-wing feed that Robles managed to tip away.
 Kamara, however, was on the left and had an easy tap-in for the second goal.

 Scoring a goal with five minutes remaining in the opening leg of the Eastern Conference semifinal series turned out to be a devastating blow for the Red Bulls, who led 1-0 at the time.
-Had they gotten out of Giants Stadium with a clean sheet, they would have entered today’s encounter a lot more confident and with a different game plan.
-On the flip side, the Dynamo would have had to force the issue early on just to equalize.
+Had they gotten out of Giants Stadium with a clean sheet, they would have entered the second leg a lot more confident and with a different game plan.
+As it turned out, the Red Bulls dominated the second game in Houston and won.